netsys-lab/parts/README.md

 # PARTS: Path-Aware Reliable Transport over SCION

+**Note:** In the current state, PARTS only supports a fraction of the planned features and concepts, since it's under ongoing development.

 Parts is a reliable transport protocol based on UDP for high-performance multipath data transfer over SCION.
 The core concept of parts is splitting data into parts of variable size and transfer each part as a whole without requiring to keep packets in order.
 The partsize must be defined before sending the part to its receiver, but is not required to keep the same size for all parts.

 Parts aims to perform best in high-performance networks with less link congestions, since comes with aggressive rate control which assumes the receiver to support high bandwidth loads.
 According to many concepts in SDN, parts separates data and control plane.
 Using the control plane, a loose connection-oriented transfer is initiated using partIds that are places in the header of each packet.
 To begin a transfer of one or multiple parts, the sender and receiver perform a handshake about the parts that will be sent, configuration and system information.